fabianhr8/BooksAndReviews/README.md

 $ npm start
 ```

-Enter for the http://localhost:3000 local domain on your browser to see the project.
+Search for the http://localhost:3000 domain on your broser to see the project.